Mexico Insurance Policies – Dealing with an Accident that Is Not Your Fault in Mexico

 Staying at the Scene

 In any accident with significant impact, it is wise to stay at the scene of the incident and file a report with authorities.
 A jolt from behind may be startling, but if there isn’t any noticeable damage, you might be tempted to drive on.
 However, failing to file a report could result in a few problems later on.
 It is possible that another driver might report you as leaving the scene, creating potential legal problems.
 It is also possible that vehicle damage may occur that is not immediately noticeable.
-You might even suffer injuries that don’t manifest symptoms right away.
+You might even suffer injuries that don’t manifest symptoms right away, but it’s always better to understand what does personal injury law cover?
 A full-coverage Mexico insurance from MexicanInsuranceStore.com includes medical coverage for such issues, but failing to file a report will make it difficult to later claim benefits in connection with an injury.

 What if the Other Party Isn’t Covered?